Back

 The human factor in cyber security risk is usually termed ‘insider threat’.
 The ‘insider’ takes the form of employees and non-employees, such as consultants.
 The simple fact that insiders are an integrated part of an organisation’s processes and utilise IT resources with permission, makes it difficult to address the human failures that lead to cyber security risk.

-Insider-related cyber security risk is a major problem: a 2020 Insider Threat Report by cyber security Insiders points out that 68% of organisations feel “moderately to extremely vulnerable” to insider threats.
+Insider-related cyber security risk is a major problem: a 2020 Insider Threat Report by Cyber Security Insiders points out that 68% of organisations feel “moderately to extremely vulnerable” to insider threats.
 This is not surprising when you look at some of the breaking news cyber attack headlines of the last year, such as the Twitter hack of 2020, where high-profile Twitter accounts, including Barack Obama’s, were accessed and used to trick Twitter users into performing illicit bitcoin transactions.
 Losses are estimated to be around $180 million (£129 million) and 4% was wiped off Twitter’s share price.
 The hack involved spear-phishing Twitter employees and stealing privileged credentials.

 Human factors are used by cybercriminals to effect unauthorised access, steal credentials, and infect IT systems and endpoints with malware such as ransomware.
 Without the human-in-the-machine effect, cybercrime would be much more difficult.